Altuve, Astros show up in World Series, win Game 3 in DC 4-1

 ”Tonight we were a little bit aggressive outside the strike zone,” Martinez said. ”We took balls I thought we should hit, uncharacteristic of what we’ve been doing.”

+”Not the script you’d want to write to start out a World Series,” said reliever Will Harris, who retired all five batters he faced Friday. ”We believe in each other in there.
+We know we have obviously a very talented, capable team.”

-Maybe that’s why several Astros players gathered for a private meeting following their 12-3 loss in Game 2 on Wednesday.
-Whatever was said apparently worked.
+That’s why several Astros players gathered for a private meeting following their 12-3 loss Wednesday.

+”Some guys said some things that a lot of us maybe were thinking in our head, but it’s sometimes nice to hear them out loud,” Harris said. ”And the biggest thing was we didn’t want anybody feeling sorry for themselves coming here, because that’s not going to accomplish anything.”

-After playing what might have been their worst baseball of 2019, the Astros suddenly played more like the club that led the majors with 107 regular-season wins.
+After playing what might have been their worst baseball of 2019, the Astros played like the club that led the majors with 107 regular-season wins.

 And, not surprisingly, Altuve was in the middle of a lot of it.
 He doubled in the third and fifth, coming home on singles by Michael Brantley.